MiniBooNE and MicroBooNE Combined Fit to a 3+1 Sterile Neutrino Scenario: Abstract

 \section{Abstract}

 This letter presents the results from the MiniBooNE experiment within a full ``3+1'' scenario where one sterile neutrino is introduced to the three-active-neutrino picture.
 In addition to electron-neutrino appearance at short-baselines, this scenario also allows for disappearance of the muon-neutrino and electron-neutrino fluxes in the Booster Neutrino Beam, which is shared by the MicroBooNE experiment.
-We present the 3+1 fit to the MiniBooNE electron-(anti)neutrino and muon-(anti)neutrino data alone, and in combination with the MicroBooNE electron-neutrino CCQE data.
-The best-fit parameters of this joint fit are $\Delta m^2 = \jdm$, $|U_{e4}|^2 = \jue$, $|U_{\mu 4}|^2 = \juu$, and $\sin^2(2\theta_{\mu e})=\jsin$.
-Comparing the no-oscillation scenario to the 3+1 model, the data prefer the 3+1 model with a $\Delta \chi^2/\text{dof} = \jchidof$.
+We present the 3+1 fit to the MiniBooNE electron-(anti)neutrino and muon-(anti)neutrino data alone, and in combination with MicroBooNE electron-neutrino data.
+The best-fit parameters of the combined fit with the exclusive CCQE analysis (inclusive analysis) are $\Delta m^2 = \jdm~(\jdmwc)$, $|U_{e4}|^2 = \jue~(\juewc)$, $|U_{\mu 4}|^2 = \juu~(\juuwc)$, and $\sin^2(2\theta_{\mu e})=\jsin~(\jsinwc)$.
+Comparing the no-oscillation scenario to the 3+1 model, the data prefer the 3+1 model with a $\Delta \chi^2/\text{dof} = \jchidof~(\jchidofwc)$, a $\jsigma\sigma~(\jsigmawc\sigma)$ preference assuming the asymptotic approximation given by Wilks' theorem.